Towards Evaluating the Robustness of Visual State Space Models: Robustness of Vision State Space Models

-To assess the robustness of segmentation models, we employ the ADE20K dataset~\cite{zhou2017scene}.
-We corrupt 2,000 images from the ADE20K validation set using ImageNet-C~\cite{hendrycks2019benchmarking} corruptions at various intensity levels.
-The performance of the models is evaluated using the mean Intersection over Union (mIoU).
+We assess segmentation model robustness using 2,000 images from the ADE20K~\cite{zhou2017scene} validation set, corrupted with ImageNet-C~\cite{hendrycks2019benchmarking} at various intensities.
+Performance is evaluated using mean Intersection over Union (mIoU).

-We observe a similar trend in the performance of segmentation models on the corrupted ADE20K dataset as seen with object detection models on COCO-C. Fig.~\ref{fig:aed_c} shows that VSSM-T and VSSM-S consistently outperform their Swin counterparts across various ImageNet-C corruptions in object segmentation, demonstrating superior robustness.
-The high performance of VSSM models on the original dataset also transfers effectively to the corrupted version of the dataset.
-Notably, even the smallest VSSM-T model surpasses the larger Swin-S model in most of the corruption scenarios.
+Fig.~\ref{fig:ade_c_coco_c} shows VMamba-T and VMamba-S consistently outperforming Swin counterparts across various ImageNet-C corruptions in segmentation, mirroring trends seen in object detection.
+The high performance of VMamba models on the original dataset also transfers effectively to the corrupted version of the dataset.
+Notably, VMamba-T surpasses the larger Swin-S in most corruption scenarios.
+Additional results are provided in Appendix \ref{app:detection_corruptions}.